Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * convert the bottom box of the inventory screen into storage slots

-* black screen crash on mousing over soul with its legendary
 * estate && large rooms do not work
 * missing textures